-As mentioned before, percale sheets are known for their crispness and durability.
+As mentioned before, if you’re looking for crispness and durability, then you’re looking in the right place.
 The very method that defines percale sheets produces a very tight fabric.
 This tightness is often referred to as being very “crisp”.
-However don’t be mislead – crisp does not mean uncomfortable.
-The finishing of the fabric will often determine whether percale sheets are comfortable or feel like pieces of paper.
+However don’t be misled – crisp does not mean uncomfortable.
+The final finishing of the fabric will often determine whether the finished product is comfortable or feel like pieces of paper.

 Are Percale Sheets For Me?

 The long and short answer are the same – possibly.